wp-plugins/synved-shortcodes/readme.txt

 1. An example of creating tabs with the shortcodes
 2. An example of creating sections with the shortcodes
 3. An example of creating message boxes with the shortcodes
+4. An example of a user link shortcode customized as an author card or "vcard"
+5. Same as the above but using the [SlickPanel skin](http://synved.com/product/wordpress-shortcodes-slickpanel-skin/)
-4. How the [SlickPanel skin](http://synved.com/product/wordpress-shortcodes-slickpanel-skin/ "Transform the look of many elements in the Shortcodes plugin!") will transform the look of the shortcodes
+6. How the [SlickPanel skin](http://synved.com/product/wordpress-shortcodes-slickpanel-skin/ "Transform the look of many elements in the Shortcodes plugin!") will transform the look of the shortcodes
-5. This is the Shortcodes Editor that pops up in the edit post interface
+7. This is the Shortcodes Editor that pops up in the edit post interface
-6. Another example of the Shortcodes Editor
+8. Another example of the Shortcodes Editor
-7. Another example of the Shortcodes Editor with the full list of shortcodes
+9. Another example of the Shortcodes Editor with the full list of shortcodes

 == Changelog ==

+= 1.4.8 =
+* Fixed problem with layouts extend option not working properly
+* Added some more screenshots

 = 1.4.7 =
 * First public release.